 Toiletries, Medicine Bag & Miscellaneous

 Though our guides have an extensive first aid kit it is recommended to bring some things on your own.
-You can always buy supplies in Kathmandu as well.
+Nearly all of these items can be bought in Kathmandu (much cheaper) so don't worry about bringing everything.

 Pepto Bismol, Tums or any other kind of stomach aid